bastienmichaux/generator-jhipster-db-helper/notes.md

 Liquibase is a great tool : it gives you version control over your database schema.

 JHipster generates Liquibase files for your empty DB.

-But if you read this, you have an existing DB and you need an initial changelog file.
+But if you read this, you have an existing DB and you need an initial changelog file that captures it, so you can rollback if something goes wrong.

-*Liquibase is new for us, so please contribute if you can help us with this subject.*
+*Liquibase is new to us, so please contribute if you can help us with this subject.*

 **Use Liquibase with an existing DB :**

 With an already existing DB, Liquibase has 2 different recommendations :

 1. More reliable but harder : register your DB state in an initial changelog file with the [`liquibase generateChangeLog` command](http://www.liquibase.org/documentation/generating_changelogs.html).
 This process can become more complex depending on your DB state(s), preconditions, whether you already have ran changesets or not.
 2. Easier but less reliable : begin using Liquibase without an initial changelog file.
-It should be ok as long as you have a backup tool to create your starting seed database.
+It should be ok as long as you have a backup tool to create your starting seed DB.
+Otherwise you won't be able to package and share your app.

 When you begin using Liquibase, you should continue to use it every time you modify your DB schema.